hamidgasmi/training.computerscience.cloud.aws/README.md

 		- a SAML assertion in case of SAML 2.0 IDF (Microsoft Active DIrectory or AWS-hosted directory service)
 		- a Token in case of Web Identity Federation (Google, Facebook, Twitter)
 	- The proof is exchanged with AWS credentials (STSTemp Credentials)
-	- These credentials are used access AWS Services
+	- These credentials are used to access AWS Services

 </details>